 We literally had 200 or 300 trophies at The Kingsbridge Armory – maybe 500 – but not one aircraft, vehicle, copier or computer to our name.
-This was undoubtedly a source of some frustration to the folks who routinely broke into our offices there.
+This was a source of some frustration for the folks who routinely broke into our offices there.

 When terrorists bombed the Army Reserve Center on 238th Street in 1983 the Francos’ CAP squadron there didn’t miss a beat.
 It just met somewhere else for a bit.
 Same thing for The Team.

 Our people were the key.
 Not our stuff.